bennettisworking/tasky/README.md

 ## Tasky

-Tasky is an ultra simple task manager app.
-Use the top input field to enter your tasks, use the garbage can icon to remove them.
+Tasky is a fully responsive, easy-to-use task manager app.
+Use the top input field to enter your tasks, mark them complete with the button on the task card, and use the garbage can icon to remove them.